AN ESSENTIAL GUIDE FOR MEN'S SHAVE

 As the name suggests a pre shave oil is an oil that is applied to the face before the application of any shaving soap, shaving cream or shaving gel before you start to shave.

-Shaving Foam is made from gentle, saponifed oils and is great if you're short on time and need to shave quickly.
-The instant lather and easy application make it a great on-the-go option.
-Airy texture: Another benefit of shaving foam is its light and airy texture, allowing it to spread easily over the skin, ensuring that every hair is covered.
+The benefit of shaving foam is its light and airy texture, allowing it to spread easily over the skin, ensuring that every hair is covered.
+Shaving Foam's airy texture, instant lather and easy application make it a great on-the-go option.

 Shaving Gel

 While shave creams and shave gels both can help with achieving a smoother, softer shave, there are a few differences between the two—mainly, the consistency.
 Shaving creams have an airy texture that lathers up, while shaving gels are clear and lightweight.
 At the end of the day, choosing between the two product types all comes down to personal preference.
 If you're a shaving newbie, a shaving gel may be easier to work with.
-These transparent formulas don't lather, so you can clearly see what you're shaving for a more precise finish.
+These transparent formulas don't lather, so you can clearly see what you're shaving for a more precise finish especially if you're growing a beard or mustache.
 On the other hand, if you enjoy classic, lathering formulas, a shaving cream is likely to be a better fit.

 Shaving Soap